-'Return on average tangible shareholders' equity' (RoTE) Profit after tax attributable to ordinary equity holders of the parent, as a proportion of average shareholders' equity excluding non-controlling interests and other equity instruments adjusted for the deduction of intangible assets and goodwill.
+'Return on average tangible shareholders' equity' (RoTE) Annualised profit after tax attributable to ordinary equity holders of the parent, as a proportion of average shareholders' equity excluding non-controlling interests and other equity instruments adjusted for the deduction of intangible assets and goodwill.

-'Return on average allocated tangible equity' Profit after tax attributable to ordinary equity holders of the parent, as a proportion of average allocated tangible equity.
+'Return on average allocated tangible equity' Annualised profit after tax attributable to ordinary equity holders of the parent, as a proportion of average allocated tangible equity.